 Following a successful ballot of levy-paying businesses, Bristol’s Broadmead BID (Business Improvement District) began its fourth term on 1 November 2018; it will run until 31 October 2023.

 The Broadmead shopping area has been a Business Improvement District (BID) area since 2005.
-The third, and current BID, started in October 2013 and will run until October 2018.
-The BID projects focus primarily on marketing the Bristol Shopping Quarter but also on providing an enhanced level of cleansing and maintenance.
+The third BID has focused primarily on marketing Bristol Shopping Quarter but also on providing an enhanced level of cleansing and maintenance.

 If you would like to discuss any aspect of our BID, then please get in touch with the Broadmead BID team on (0117) 925 7053.

 “As manager of an independent retailer on the edge of the BID area, I really appreciate the work the BID team does to help promote all its businesses, especially events like the annual Easter trail that encourage shoppers to explore the whole area.”